 - B12.
-Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students: - B13.
-Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: - B14.
-Final 2006 cohort, after adjusting for allowable exclusions four-years within 150 percent of normal time: four-years within 150 percent of normal time: B19.
+Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: - B13.
+Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: - B14.
+Final 2007 cohort, after adjusting for allowable exclusions within 150 percent of normal time: within 150 percent of normal time: B17.
+Completers of programs of at least two but less than four years (total): B17.
+Completers of programs of at least two but less than four years (total): B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
-Total transfers to two-year institutions:
+Total transfers to two-year institutions: B21.
+Total transfers to four-year institutions: B21.
+Total transfers to four-year institutions: